apache/arrow/docs/source/cpp/dataset.rst

    :linenos:
    :lineno-match:

-…then we can read the Feather file by passing a :class:`arrow::dataset::IpcFileFormat`:
+…then we can read the Feather file by passing an :class:`arrow::dataset::IpcFileFormat`:

 .. literalinclude:: ../../../cpp/examples/arrow/dataset_documentation_example.cc
    :language: cpp